 “They can curl up in corners.
 They can slip away from noise and the crowd.
 It’s self-selective, and as a result it’s actually probably the best possible environment for introverts.”
 The new Publicis space allows for supreme flexibility.

-“I don’t know how we’ll be shaped in five years,” said Andrew Bruce, CEO of Publicis North America, “but I do know we’ve built an office that will accommodate it.”
+“I don’t know how we’ll be shaped in five years but I do know we’ve built an office that will accommodate it.” - Andrew Bruce, CEO of Publicis North America.

 In the architecture firm’s old office, employees had assigned workstations with polarizingly high partitions.
 In 2014, Unispace moved into a compact, 5,000-square-foot, ABW-optimized space in downtown Los Angeles.
 The office’s central feature, inspired by a communal dining table, is a massive, shared table with embedded desktop technology and a fully cloud-based server, which, Unispace says, “allows teams to determine their own day-to-day workplace parameters” and “move from location to location based on the needs of their projects.”